-It is tempting to think that nonprofit websites are less important in this age of social media.
+It is tempting to think that nonprofit websites are less relevant in this age of social media.

-However, websites may be more important than ever.
+However, websites may be more critical than ever.
 People of all ages are likely to research your nonprofit on your home page and then give to you right there.
+Besides, recipients of direct mail fundraising letters probably won't send a check, but instead, go to your website to make that donation.

 Make sure that you give them the information they want and then make donating as easy as possible.